 You will need to compete the IHT 205, or IHT 400 with your application for probate.
 The IHT 205 form is generally used when there is likely to be no inheritance tax to pay.
 Whereas the IHT 400 is used when there is inheritance tax to pay.
 This will need sending to the HMRC however you should keep a copy for your records.

 If you need any further information on inheritance tax and the form filling, please do not hesitate to contact us.

 This depends on the size and nature of the estate.
-Usually if an estate is small it will not need to go through probate.
+Usually, if an estate is small it will not need to go through probate.
 If there is little to no assets held in the estate probate will not be needed, however, if for example there is a property involved then this will definitely have to go through probate.
-Usually if the estate is worth less than £5000, you will not have to go through probate however this may depend on individual bank or other financial institutions so it may be best to speak to them to find out what they require so that they release the funds without delay.
-They may ask for the grant of probate or grant of letter of administration when sorting out collecting the assets.
+Usually, if the estate is worth less than £5000, you will not have to go through probate however this may depend on individual banks or other financial institutions so it may be best to speak to them to find out what they require so that they release the funds without delay.
+They may ask for the Grant Of Probate or Grant Of Letter Of Administration when sorting out collecting the assets.

-Although if the assets were hold jointly with for example a surviving spouse or civil partner, they should pass to them without going through probate.
+Although if the assets were held jointly with for example a surviving spouse or civil partner, they should pass to them without going through probate.

-If you require any further information on probate or any other issue related to administering an estate, please give us a call free on 0800 3 10 11 12 or telephone 01536 276300 and ask for Adrian or Mandy at our Corby office or 01536 311690 and ask for James or John at our Kettering office or contact us online.
+If you require any further information on probate or any other issue related to administering an estate, please call on 01536 276300 and ask for Adrian or Mandy at our Corby office or 01536 311690 and ask for James at our Kettering office or contact us online.
 We are known as the “friendly professionals” and will work hard for you.

 We act for clients in Kettering, Corby, across Northamptonshire as well as all over the country in England and Wales on matters of Probate.
 Distance is not a problem!